Shahrokh Shah: Name

 The name of "Shahrokh" (شاهرخ) was given to him by his grandfather Nader Shah in remembrance of Shah Rukh, the son and heir of the Turco-Mongol ruler Timur.
 This was done by Nader Shah to publicly represent himself as a conqueror on the same level as Timur.

 Birth and lineage

-After the coronation of the Safavid prince Tahmasp II as shah of Iran in 1730, Nader Shah married one of the latter's sisters, while his eldest son Reza Qoli Mirza Afshar married another of his sisters, Fatimeh Soltan Begom.
-In March 1734, Shahrokh was born from the union of Reza Qoli Afshar and Fatimeh Soltan Begom.
+After the coronation of the Safavid prince Tahmasp II as shah of Iran in 1730, Nader Shah married one of the latter's sisters, while his eldest son Reza Qoli Mirza Afshar married another of his sisters, Fatemeh Soltan Begom.
+In March 1734, Shahrokh was born from the union of Reza Qoli Afshar and Fatemeh Soltan Begom.
 The news reached the court in Isfahan on the day of Nowruz (Iranian New Year), with Nader Shah subsequently appointing Shahrokh the ruler of the city of Herat.
 With the birth of the half-Safavid Shahrokh, Nader Shah was able to bolster his legitimacy.